torden/go-mdbm/example/README.md

 # Go-mdbm

-The following source code is an ordinary examples, If you want, you can copy and paste this example into a file on your machine
+The following source code is an ordinary examples,
+If you want, you can copy and paste this example into a file on your machine

+See the [source codes](https://github.com/torden/go-mdbm/blob/master/example/example.go) for more details.

 ## Creating and populating a database